 - genetic predisposition

 People with a predisposition to early menopause should discuss any concerns with their doctor, particularly if they are starting to show any signs or symptoms of menopause.

-A doctor can usually confirm that a person has entered menopause if they have gone for 12 months without a menstrual cycle, and no other underlying conditions can explain their symptoms.
+A doctor can usually confirm that a person has entered menopause if they have gone for

 In these cases, a doctor may not need to carry out any tests.
 However, on some occasions, they may order hormone tests to check whether the symptoms may be due to other underlying conditions.

 Some people may not require any treatment for early menopause, but options are available for those who do.